LIMLabSWC/shiny-performance-tracking/README.md

 - `ExtractSaveData.R` supports batch processing and parallel conversion.
 - New `.mat` files added to the source directory are automatically processed and appended.
 - The system supports both session-level and trial-by-trial data (optional).
+- Utility functions are loaded dynamically through `.Rprofile` for better maintainability.